ginaikramer/Movies-ETL/README.md

 3) [Extract & Transform Kaggle Data](/ETL_clean_kaggle_data.ipynb): Performs extraction and transformation of movie data from Kaggle

-3) [Create a Movie Database](/ETL_create_database.ipynb): Creates a SQL database to store cleaned and transformed movied data into a Movie Database
+4) [Create a Movie Database](/ETL_create_database.ipynb): Creates a SQL database to store cleaned and transformed movie data into a Movie Database

 The final deliverable created a Movie_Data Database that has 2 Tables:
 1) Movies